Velocity71/Calculator/README.md

 TO USE:
 Download the Calculator.jar file, and ensure you also have the latest JRE or JDK downloaded.
-In the terminal, navigate inside the folder you have stored the Calculator.jar file to, and run 'java -cp Calculator.jar Main'.
+In the terminal, navigate inside the folder you have stored the Calculator.jar file to, and run 'java -jar Calculator.jar'.
 To exit the program press the 'Q' button.
 Every other button works like a normal calculator.